Bark at the Moon: Overview

 Some European pressings identified the track "Centre of Eternity" as "Forever".
 On tours for the album, Osbourne referred to it as "Forever".
 This can be heard on bootleg recordings of tours promoting the album.
 The title track was released as the album's first single with an accompanying music video, the first Osbourne had made.
 In the early 1980s infancy of the music video medium, the video was highly anticipated due to his outrageous image.
 The decision to release the ballad "So Tired" as the album's second single was unpopular with many longtime fans.
 The track "Spiders in the Night" was originally included only on the European, Australian, New Zealand and Greek releases, but was included on the 1995 CD reissue and the 2002 reissue, listed simply as "Spiders."

 Composed by Daisley, the lyrics to the song "Now You See It (Now You Don't)" were a pointed rebuke aimed at Osbourne's wife and manager Sharon, who had fired him from the band in 1981.
 Daisley stated many years later that he was surprised the Osbourne camp allowed the lyrics on the album.

 Shortly after Bark at the Moons 1983 release, a Canadian man named James Jollimore murdered a woman and her two children after allegedly listening to the album.
 The media and Christian groups began to infer that the music was Satanic and had influenced Jollimore to commit the act.
-The timing was particularly inopportune for Osbourne, who was, at the time, facing allegations that his song "Suicide Solution" had influenced a fan to commit suicide.Bark at the Moon is Osbourne's third solo album after parting ways with Black Sabbath in 1979, and his only studio album to feature drummer Tommy Aldridge, who was a fixture of his live band in the early 1980s.
+The timing was particularly inopportune for Osbourne, who was, at the time, facing allegations that his song "Suicide Solution" had influenced a fan to commit suicide.

+Bark at the Moon is Osbourne's third solo album after parting ways with Black Sabbath in 1979 and his only studio album to feature drummer Tommy Aldridge, who was a fixture of his live band in the early 1980s.
 Aldridge departed after the recording of the album and was briefly replaced by Carmine Appice, but returned mid-tour after Appice was removed by the Osbournes.
 When asked why Aldridge was brought back, Osbourne told Hit Parader magazine in early 1984 "For health reasons.
 He [Appice] was making me sick."
 Nonetheless, Appice did appear in the popular music video for the "Bark at the Moon" single.

+2002 remixed edition

-2002 Remixed editionBark at the Moon was re-issued again in 2002, although this release featured alternate mixes of many of the songs.
+Bark at the Moon was re-issued again in 2002, although this release featured alternate mixes of many of the songs.